libsabl/context-js/README.md

 [![codecov](https://codecov.io/gh/libsabl/context-js/branch/main/graph/badge.svg?token=TVL1XYSJHA)](https://app.codecov.io/gh/libsabl/context-js/branch/main)
 <!-- END:REMOVE_FOR_NPM -->

-# sabl/js/context
+# @sabl/context

-[**sabl**](https://github.com/libsabl) is an open-source project to identify, describe, and implement effective software component patterns which solve small problems clearly, can be composed to solve big problems, and which work consistently across many programming langauges.

-**context** is a sabl root pattern that provides a solution for state injection that is simple, extensible, and intrinsicly thread safe.
-It was first demonstrated in the golang [`context` package](https://pkg.go.dev/context) which is now part of the [**go**](https://go.dev/doc/) standard library.
+**context** is a pattern for injecting state and dependencies and for propagating cancellation signals.
+It is simple, mechanically clear, and intrinsically safe for concurrent environments.
+It was first demonstrated in the [golang](https://go.dev/doc/) standard library [`context` package](https://pkg.go.dev/context).
+This package makes the same pattern available in TypeScript and JavaScript projects.

+For more detail on the context pattern, see sabl / [patterns](https://github.com/libsabl/patterns#patterns) / [context](https://github.com/libsabl/patterns/blob/main/patterns/context.md).

 <!-- BEGIN:REMOVE_FOR_NPM -->
+> [**sabl**](https://github.com/libsabl/patterns) is an open-source project to identify, describe, and implement effective software patterns which solve small problems clearly, can be composed to solve big problems, and which work consistently across many programming languages.

 ## Full Docs